kohboontao123/HTMLTranslateAPI/README.md

-# Tranlate Api in Javascript
+# Translate Api in Javascript

 Seamlessly integrate API into your applications for instant, accurate translations across a variety of languages.
 Utilizing cutting-edge natural language processing, API empowers developers to enhance global communication, enabling users to effortlessly navigate and understand content in their preferred language.